Community Celebrations: Juneteenth

 Below are just a few events happening nearby to celebrate Juneteenth.
 Let us know if you have one you’d like to add, especially ones in town!

-The Black Heritage Juneteenth Festival in Worcester was held on June 15, 2024.
+- The Black Heritage Juneteenth Festival in Worcester will be held on June 21, 2025.

-- 14th Annual Boston Juneteenth Emancipation Observance at the Museum of the National Center of Afro-American Artists in Boston.
+- 15th Annual Boston Juneteenth Emancipation Observance at the Museum of the National Center of Afro-American Artists in Boston with various events throughout the day on Thursday, June 19.

-- Museum of Fine Arts Juneteenth Open House June 20.
-Free for all Massachusetts residents.
-Art making; discussion, collaborative art symposium and performance; and "spotlight talks" focused on "Touching Roots: Black Ancestral Legacies in the Americas," a new exhibition that traces narratives of Blackness across the Atlantic world.
+- Museum of Fine Arts Juneteenth Open House June 19.
+Free for all Massachusetts residents (tickets required).
+Art making; discussion, collaborative art symposium and performance; and “Witnessing Humanity: The Art of John Wilson,” an exhibit that "explores the 60-year career of the Roxbury native through work in a range of media."

 - The Isabella Stewart Gardner Museum and the Institute of Contemporary Art will also be hosting free days, featuring a wide range of storytelling, art, film, and music.

-- The Massachusetts Teachers Association will host a Juneteenth event on June 19 at the Quinsigamond Community College soccer field with food, music and activities.
+- The Massachusetts Teachers Association will host a Juneteenth event on June 21 at Fuller Middle School in Framingham with food, music and a book swap.

 - Various city halls will hold a Juneteenth flag raising.